Mortuary Affairs: Iraq War and War in Afghanistan

 The 54th Quartermaster Company and 111th Quartermaster Company are the Army's only standing, permanent mortuary affairs units.
-Mortuary affairs training takes place at Fort Lee, Virginia, and lasts about seven weeks.
+Mortuary affairs training takes place at Fort Gregg-Adams, Virginia, and lasts about seven weeks.
 These soldiers search areas for hasty or unmarked graves, unburied dead, personal effects, and identification media.
 They also assist in preparation, preservation, and shipment of remains.

 The Charles C. Carson Center for Mortuary Affairs at Dover Air Force Base is where remains of those killed in action are processed and returned home.
 There are currently two U.S. Army Mortuaries located in Germany and Korea.
 These locations have U.S. licensed funeral directors and embalmers along with 92M staffing to provide services to all Department of Defense components that are located within their respective areas.

 Some of those who have volunteered to work with the dead will serve at collection points in Iraq and Afghanistan; others will work in the port mortuary at Dover Air Force Base in Delaware.
 Another small group will work with the 246th or 311th Quartermaster Company from Puerto Rico, a Reserve Mortuary Affairs unit, in Dover Air Force Base in Delaware, at the Joint Personal Effects Depot (JPED).
 Here, soldiers will receive, inventory, process, clean, filter, and ship all items belonging to deceased or injured soldiers.

 The 92Ms have cared for the majority of the more than 4,500 military casualties in Iraq and Afghanistan.
 They operate under a code of conduct that's part scientific and part symbolic.
 Using the language of a medical examiner, they fill out forms describing and annotating every wound and marking on the remains they receive.
 They also "render honors" to each soldier in their care.

 In 2008, the Department of Defense lifted its ban on media coverage (especially photographs) of the return of the remains of fallen service members.
 Currently, news media may be present if the survivors of the dead give their consent.
 The ban had been in effect for 18 years, having been instituted in 1991, at the time of the Persian Gulf War.
 However, the ban was waived on a large number of occasions, to the point that its existence only became widely known in 2004.
 When the ban was enforced at that time, it was widely criticized as politically motivated.